jktexas1/PeerComms/README.md

   invited users.

   If connecting to a call, choose a user name, enter in the ip address and port and click connect.

+The jar file for this project is located in the dist folder and can be obtained by downloading a zip file of the project.